-Just about everyone knows that Reverse Osmosis (RO) filters or systems excel at removing water impurities, but few are aware that they also remove the beneficial minerals.
+Everyone knows that Reverse Osmosis (RO) filters or systems excel at removing water impurities, but few are aware that they also remove beneficial minerals.
 In fact, the reverse osmosis process removes 92-99% of beneficial calcium and magnesium.
-What's the big deal?
+In addition, it removes an even greater amount of trace elements.
+So what's the big deal?

 After analyzing hundreds of scientific studies concerning demineralized or reverse osmosis water, the World Health Organization released a report stating that such water "has a definite adverse influence on the animal and human organism."

-Consumers have been so concerned with removing as many things from water as possible that they have forgotten to ask if the resulting water actually improves health or causes health problems.
-It's assumed that no toxins equals better health, but there is simply more to healthful water than a lack of toxins, as the World Health Organization clearly points out.
+Consumers have been so concerned with removing as many things from water as possible that they have forgotten to ask if the resulting water improves health or causes health problems.
+It's assumed that no contaminants equal better health, but there is more to healthful water than a lack of contaminants, as the World Health Organization points out.

-Serious side effects, even after just a few months.
+Serious side effects in just a few months.

-What is alarming is that consuming reverse osmosis water for even just a few months can create serious side effects.
+What is alarming is that consuming reverse osmosis water for even a few months can create serious side effects.
 "The effects of most chemicals commonly found in drinking water manifest themselves after long exposure."
-However "only a few months exposure may be sufficient 'consumption time effects' from water that is low in magnesium and/or calcium.
+However, "only a few months exposure may be sufficient 'consumption time effects' from water that is low in magnesium and/or calcium."

-Illustrative of such short-term exposures are cases in the Czech and Slovak populations who began using reverse osmosis-based systems for final treatment of drinking water at their home taps in 2000-2002.
-Within several weeks or months various health complaints suggestive of acute magnesium (and possibly calcium) deficiency were reported.
-Among these complaints were cardiovascular disorders, tiredness, weakness or muscular cramps."
-Again, serious side effects within just several weeks or months.
+Illustrative of such short-term exposures are cases in the Czech and Slovak populations who began using reverse osmosis water systems at their home taps in 2000-2002 as part of a government program to deal with contaminants.
+The quick and widespread deployment of reverse osmosis systems in these populations provided a unique opportunity to study their health effects.
+"Various health complaints suggestive of acute magnesium (and possibly calcium) deficiency were reported within several weeks or months.
+Among these complaints were cardiovascular disorders, tiredness, weakness, and muscular cramps."
+Again, these severe side effects appear within several weeks or months.

 It gets worse.

-Because reverse osmosis water doesn't have enough minerals, when it is consumed, it also leaches minerals from the body.
-This means that the minerals being consumed in food and vitamins are being urinated away.
-Less minerals consumed plus more minerals being excreted equals serious negative side effects and big health problems.
+Because reverse osmosis water doesn't have enough minerals, it also leaches minerals from the body.
+As a result, the mineral content of food and vitamins are urinated away.
+Fewer minerals consumed, plus more minerals excreted, equals serious side effects and significant health problems.
 In a scientific study performed to see if minerals consumed in food can make up for the lack of minerals in reverse osmosis water, scientists concluded that "reduced mineral intake from water was not compensated by their diets...low-mineral water was responsible for an increased elimination of minerals from the body."

 "It has been adequately demonstrated that consuming water of low mineral content has a negative effect on homeostasis mechanisms, compromising the mineral and water metabolism in the body."
 Consumption of reverse osmosis water "leads to the dilution of the electrolytes dissolved in the body water.
 Inadequate body water redistribution between compartments may compromise the function of vital organs.
 Side effects at the very beginning of this condition include tiredness, weakness and headache; more severe symptoms are muscular cramps and impaired heart rate."

-What about those RO filters that add minerals back in?
+What about RO filters that add minerals back in?

-One popular trend since the negative side effects of consuming reverse osmosis water was scientifically confirmed is the practice of adding minerals back into the reverse osmosis water.
-On this trend, the World Health Organization states that "possibly none of the commonly used ways of re-mineralization could be considered optimum, since the water does not contain all of its beneficial components.
+Since the adverse side effects of reverse osmosis water were scientifically confirmed, one popular trend is adding minerals back into the reverse osmosis water.
+On this trend, scientists advising the World Health Organization stated that "possibly none of the commonly used ways of re-mineralization could be considered optimum, since the water does not contain all of its beneficial components.
 In the case of borderline deficiency of a given element, even the relatively low intake of the element with drinking water may play a relevant protective role."

-It's practically impossible to recreate natural water with all of its minerals and trace elements from reverse osmosis treated water.
-Why risk the side effects of reverse osmosis water in any form if healthful alternatives are available?
+Recreating natural water with all its minerals and trace elements from reverse osmosis water is practically impossible.
+So why risk the side effects of reverse osmosis water in any form if healthful alternatives are available?

 Nobody wants to trade one set of health risks for another set of health risks.
 Consumers filter water to improve their health, not make it worse.
 Fortunately, reverse osmosis filters aren't the only way to remove a broad range of contaminants.